BobbyDrawz/melodyManiaRoadmapFNF/README.md

 # Friday Night Funkin': Melody Mania [ROADMAP]

+## Version 0.0.x - Test Song Setup
+- **Tasks:**
+  - Import the "Lil' Buddies" song as a test, accessible via the tutorial on easy.
+  - Change the song name in the data folder.
+  - Verify the implementation and functionality of the test song.

 ## Version 0.1 - Week 1 Initial Setup
 - **Tasks:**
   - Set up basic game structure.